A Jobs Plan that Rebuilds the Economy For All New Yorkers, and a ‘15 Minute Neighborhoods’ Plan for a Brighter, More Equitable Future

 Support neighborhoods in staying safe and clean

 To ensure that everyone feels safe in all of our neighborhoods, the Donovan administration will implement community-driven, community-specific public safety programs to address crime in commercial areas (e.g. vandalism, shoplifting, robbery) and leverage the NYC Jobs Corps to divert offenders from the criminal justice system and deliver community clean-up as restitution.
-Please stay tuned, as we’ll be releasing our complete Criminal Justice platform in the coming weeks.

 As we rebuild, everyone wants to feel that their neighborhood is clean, comfortable, and cared for.
 The Donovan administration will set standards for trash removal, street cleaning, and graffiti removal and work in close collaboration with the Department of Sanitation, the BIDs and neighborhood groups to ensure a high level of delivery to these standards.
 We will work carefully to make sure that business owners and residents know what is expected of them and what the new standards are, and enlist their support in meeting these standards.